raxod502/juniper-tools/fragmentation/README.md

 ### Test procedure

+* Check that there is no data in the PMTU cache on the sender by running `make check`.
 * Set up a TCP connection between the sender and receiver by running `make tcp` on *first* the receiver (to start listening) and *then* the sender (to connect).
 This should be done before adjusting any